-Individualized risk assessment of potential health emergencies; 1.

-2. A detailed plan that addresses the beneficiary's evacuation needs, including a review of the beneficiary's back-up plan during geographical and natural disaster emergencies and all other potential emergency conditions;
+- Individualized risk assessment of potential health emergencies, - A detailed plan that addresses the recipient's evacuation needs, including a review of the recipient's back-up plan during geographical and natural disaster emergencies and all other potential emergency conditions,

-- 3. Policies and procedures outlining the agency's implementation of emergency evacuation plans and the coordination of these plans with the local Office for Emergency Preparedness and Homeland Security; - 4.
-Establishment of effective lines of communication and chain-of-command procedures; - 5.
-Establishment of procedures for the dissemination of the emergency evacuation plan to beneficiaries and support coordinators; and - 6.
-Protocols outlining how and when direct service workers and beneficiaries will be trained in the implementation of the emergency evacuation plan and post-emergency procedures.
+- Policies and procedures outlining the agency's implementation of emergency evacuation plans and the coordination of these plans with the local Office for Emergency Preparedness and Homeland Security, - Establishment of effective lines of communication and chain-of-command procedures, - Establishment of procedures for the dissemination of the emergency evacuation plan to recipients and support coordinators, and - Protocols outlining how and when direct service workers and recipients will be trained in the implementation of the emergency evacuation plan and post-emergency procedures.

-The beneficiary must be provided with regular, planned opportunities to practice their emergency evacuation response plan.
+The recipient must be provided with regular, planned opportunities to practice their emergency evacuation response plan.

 Support coordination and direct service provider agencies are responsible for following the "Emergency Protocol for Tracking Location Before, During, and After Hurricanes."
-(See Appendix D for information on obtaining a copy of this document).
+(See Appendix D for information on obtaining a copy of this document)